Bonfire night celebrations

-Bonfire night is a fun excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun.
-We’ve put together some ideas and activities to make it a special evening for you if you decide to celebrate at home (recipes are tasty though throughout the autumn and winter time).
+Bonfire night is a great excuse to dress up warm, keep the kids up late, enjoy some tasty food and have some fun.
+We’ve put together some tasty treats to make it a special evening for you if you decide to celebrate at home (recipes are tasty though throughout the autumn and winter time).

 Smoky Sausage & Bean Casserole

 A really delicious and comforting and hearty one-pot sausage stew with chorizo, smoked paprika and plenty of vegetables.
 Load into bowls and enjoy.

 Chilli loaded jacket potatoes

 Cook time: 1 hr

 Jacket potatoes and chilli are great comfort food when the nights draw in.
 For a meat-free version replace the meat with Quorn mince.

 - 1 large onion

 - 2 garlic cloves

 - 1 heaped tsp hot chilli powder (or 1 level tbsp if using mild)